Muthoni69/Prosper-Loan-Data/README.md

 ## Key Insights for Presentation

-For the presentation, I focus on on how the loans given depend on the individuals' Monthly Incomes and how the Monthly Incomes affect the Monthly Loan Payments.
+For the presentation, I focus on how the loans given depend on the individuals' Monthly Incomes and how that affects the Monthly Loan Payments.
 Later I show the loan statuses of different categories of individuals based on the employment status.
 Finally I'll show how all these variables relate to each other.